wo-language/wo/justifications.md

 `tree` is intentionally vague to a certain level.
 If I'm talking about an abstract tree, then `tree` is the best name as it has an intentional amount of vagueness, which actually makes it less vague because it makes it more descriptive overall.
 Even then, I could be referring to a literal tree plant or a programmatic tree, but `t` still has much less meaning than that.

-Do removing characters improve readability and adding characters impede readability?
+Does removing characters improve readability and adding characters impede readability?
 Readability means **the ability to read**, which requires the existence of text to read.
 Cutting off the text makes it har

 Get it?